DevExpress-Examples/asp-net-web-forms-dashboard-obtain-dashboard-item-client-data/Readme.md

 The [ASPxClientDashboardItemDataAxis.GetPoints](https://docs.devexpress.com/Dashboard/js-ASPxClientDashboardItemDataAxis#js_aspxclientdashboarditemdataaxis_getpoints) method is used to obtain axis points that belongs to the "Sparkline" data axis.
 Corresponding actual/target values are obtained using the [ASPxClientDashboardItemData.GetDeltaValue](https://docs.devexpress.com/Dashboard/js-ASPxClientDashboardItemData#js_aspxclientdashboarditemdata_getdeltavalue_deltaid_) method.

-The `dxChart` displays the detailed chart and shows a variation of actual/target values over time.
+When you click a card, the `dxChart` displays the detailed chart and shows a variation of actual/target values over time.

 ## Documentation